William Iacono

-William George Iacono is an American psychologist known for his research using behavior genetic methodologies, such as twin and adoption studies, to study the development of common mental disorders and substance abuse.
+William George Iacono is an American psychologist known for his research in behavior genetics.
+He uses methodologies such as twin and adoption studies, to study the development of common mental disorders and substance abuse.

 He has also researched the relationship between substance use and cognitive impairment among adolescents.

 He is a Distinguished McKnight University Professor in the Department of Psychology at the University of Minnesota, where he is also the co-director, with Matt McGue, of the Minnesota Center for Twin and Family Research.

 Before joining the faculty of the University of Minnesota in 1985, he was an associate professor at the University of British Columbia.